 NREIG’s Earth Movement coverage extends to damage caused by a sudden and violent shaking of the ground resulting from the movement of the Earth’s crust.* What makes this product especially beneficial is that it also provides coverage for sinkholes, which are typically excluded from standard property policies.

 Sinkholes are naturally occurring depressions in the surface of the ground caused by the settlement or sudden collapse of land.
 While we are able to monitor seismically active areas and faults, there is no way to determine if there is, or isn’t, a sinkhole on your property.
-But they can cause extremely costly damages.
+But they can cause extremely costly damage.
 The USGS conservatively estimates that sinkholes cause $300 million in damage per year.

 NREIG’s Earth Movement coverage can provide you additional protection should one of these natural disasters affect your investments.
 Your coverage comes with a deductible that is 10% of the Total Insured Value per location, subject to a $2,500 minimum and is available in 45 states.
 Exceptions include Alaska, California, Florida, Hawaii, and Illinois.

 To add this coverage to your properties, contact your Client Service Advisor.

 Mitigate Additional Loss

 In addition to insurance coverage, here are a few tips you and your tenants can follow:

-- Anchor bookcases, freestanding cabinets and other furniture to nearby walls.
+- Anchor bookcases, freestanding cabinets, and other furniture to a nearby wall

 - Affix self-locking latches to cabinet drawers or doors